 - Native applications don’t require Internet access.
 Web apps do.

 - Native applications give you complete control over how the app looks and functions.
 Web apps are often distorted by different browsers, and some browsers fail to load them at all.
 A native app gives all of your users the same experience.

 - Since the native application uses the hardware and operating system of the smartphone or tablet, it supports a wide range of extra features.
 Only native applications can access the camera, motion sensors and GPS system of the device.

 Advantages of Web Apps

 - Web apps do not have to be downloaded and installed.

-- Whether you use Windows, Linux or Mac OS you can run hybrid applications without any problem, however, their interfaces may be less sophisticated than those of native apps.
+- Web applications are designed to run on common browsers and work on multiple platforms.
+Whether you use Windows, Linux or Mac OS you can run the web application without any problem.
+This means, however, that their interfaces may be less sophisticated than native apps.

-- With hybrid apps, most of the data and content is stored on a secure server somewhere and not on the device itself, so users can access it from any computer or mobile device as long as they have internet or intranet access.
+- Most of your data and content is stored on a secure server somewhere and not on the device itself, so you can access it from anywhere on any computer or mobile device as long as you have internet or intranet access.

-To transform your business processes and/or attract new customers, contact LaunchDM for mobile application development in Washington, DC.
-We’re ready to help you find the ideal mobile solution for your business!
+If you’re interested in transforming your business processes and/or attracting new customers, contact LaunchDM for mobile app development services in Pittsburgh.
+We’re ready to help you find the right mobile solution for your business.